10 Best Family-Friendly Local Breweries in Metro Atlanta

 Visiting a brewery doesn’t have to be all about the beer tasting – breweries are turning into more family-friendly spaces complete with grassy areas for picnics and giant yard games for play.

-The owner’s and brew master’s kids are frequently around, making it naturally family-friendly environment on Atlanta’s westside.
+The owner’s and brew master’s kids are frequently around, making Scofflaw a naturally family-friendly environment on Atlanta’s westside.
 Kids’ areas for playing and drawing with chalk and crayons are popular.
 Kids can also ride trikes and scooters through the brewery space.

 Location: 1738 MacArthur Blvd.
 NW, Atlanta

 Located in Marietta, kids can join their parents on brewery tours.
 While adults taste from the taps, children can sample house made root bar and grapefruit soda.
 Outside, find kid-friendly games like cornhole.

 Hours: Tues.-Fri.
 3-9 p.m.; Sat. noon- 9 p.m.; Sun.
 12:30-6 p.m.

 Location: 1998 Delk Industrial Blvd., Marietta